noirello/bonsai/docs/advanced.rst

 Server tree delete
 ------------------

-Server tree delete control allows the client to remove entire subtrees with a single request if the user has appropriate permissions to remove every corresponding entries.
+Server tree delete control allows the client to remove entire subtree with a single request if the user has appropriate permissions to remove every corresponding entries.
 Setting the `recursive` parameter of :meth:`LDAPConnection.delete` and :meth:`LDAPEntry.delete` to `True` will send the control with the delete request automatically, no further settings are required.